How to Choose an Area Rug for Your Bedroom

 Choose Your Bedroom Rug Now, Accessorize Later

 Even when you’re spending your first night in a new place amidst boxes, a rug is a shortcut to creating a homey vibe.
 When looking for an area rug for your bedroom, it’s best to shop for that item before you purchase other coordinating accessories.
 The perfect rug that coordinates with your decor can provide a huge impact that ties all the elements of style together, but if you wait to pick an under-bed rug until that last throw pillow is added, you may spend months locating the perfect rug to coordinate with your decor.

 Consider a Rug Pad for Your Under-Bed Rug

 The final thing to consider when selecting a bedroom rug is the backing material.
 If you place your rug under a TV console or your bed frame, you don’t worry as much about it slipping, but a rug pad can add even more traction and much-needed padding.
 Bedside rugs should be secure to prevent accidents so a rug pad should always be a consideration.
-Opt for a rug pad that keeps your rug in place, or select a rug that is slip-resistant if you are installing it on solid-surface flooring.
+Opt for a rug pad that keeps your rug in place, or select a rug that’s slip-resistant if you’re installing it on solid-surface flooring.